casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 Both trie-store as well as storage can be trimmed down by garbage collection, with savings in the latter probably being more substantial than the former.

-In both cases the problem can reduced to identifying which root hashes or blocks must be kept and which can be discarded.
-Once this information is available, garbage collection becomes straight forward.
+In both cases the problem can be reduced to identifying which root hashes or blocks must be kept and which can be discarded.
+Once this information is available, garbage collection becomes straightforward.

 An "archival node" is a node on which garbage collection is either disabled or restricted to non-transitive state information, *i.e.* it keeps all root hashes except those created in the midst of execution.